Los Angeles Fire Department: Light forces and task forces

-The LAFD uses the concept of Light Forces and Task Forces which can be considered one "Resource", although comprising more than one unit or company.
+The LAFD uses the concept of light forces and task forces, which can be considered one "resource", although comprising more than one unit or company.

-A Light Force is composed of a Pump Engine (200 Series, for example Engine 201 or Engine 301 for 100 stations) and a Ladder Truck.
-Light forces will almost always respond together as one unit or resource.
+A light force is composed of a pump engine (200 series, for example Engine 201 or Engine 301 for 100 stations) and a ladder truck.
+Light forces almost always respond together as one unit or resource.

-A Task Force is simply a Light Force coupled with an Engine.
-An Engine Company is considered a single unit or "resource" when responding to incidents on its own.
-A Task Force usually responds to larger incidents, such as structural fires, and is made up of an Engine, a 200 Series Engine (Pump), and a Truck, all operating together.
-While a standard Engine is always staffed with a full crew, a 200 Series Engine (Pump)is only staffed by a driver (and one other firefighter if responding as part of a Light Force).
-The purpose of the 200 Series Engine (Pump) is to provide support and equipment to the Truck in a Light Force, and either the Truck Company or the Engine Company in a Task Force.
+A task force is simply a light force coupled with an engine.
+An engine company is considered a single unit or "resource" when responding to incidents on its own.
+A task force usually responds to larger incidents, such as structural fires, and is made up of an engine, a 200 series engine (pump), and a truck, all operating together.
+While a standard engine is always staffed with a full crew, a 200 series engine (pump) is only staffed by a driver (and one other firefighter if responding as part of a light force).
+The purpose of the 200 series engine (pump) is to provide support and equipment to the truck in a light force, and either the truck company or the engine company in a task force.